UOA-CS732-SE750-Students-2024/project-group-whimsical-wallabies/README.md

 ```
 These steps will ensure that your development environment is pre-populated with the necessary mock data to begin testing and development immediately.

-## Code Style
+## Code Style and Guidelines

-This project adheres to the Airbnb style guide for Node and React, ensuring code quality and consistency across the codebase.
-We use ESLint to enforce these styles, with specific configurations for both the frontend and backend.

-### Ensuring Code Style Compliance
-To ensure that these code style guidelines are consistently applied, we use Husky alongside lint-staged.
-This setup automatically lints and formats code upon commit, aligning with our defined ESLint rules and Prettier configurations.
-This helps maintain code quality and consistency, preventing style violations from being committed to the repository.
+We enforce a strict coding style to maintain the quality and consistency of our codebase.
+Using tools like **Husky**, **Lint-staged**, **ESLint**, and **Prettier**, we ensure that every piece of code is checked for style violations and formatted correctly before it is committed.

+- **Husky** manages pre-commit hooks to run necessary scripts.
+- **Lint-staged** focuses on staged files to prevent errors before committing.
+- **ESLint** enforces a consistent coding style and detects code issues.
+- **Prettier** automatically formats our code for readability and consistency.

+For detailed guidelines, configurations, and more information, please refer to our [Project Wiki](https://github.com/UOA-CS732-SE750-Students-2024/project-group-whimsical-wallabies/wiki/07.-Code-Style-and-Guidelines).

 ## Contributing